paolozroxas/digit-recog/README.md

 # Overview
 A neural network classification model that can recognize handwritten numeric digits.
 You can draw handwritten digits (0-9) on a page and then submit the drawing.
-The server will respond with the model's prediction of which digit
+The server will respond with the model's prediction of which digit was drawn.

 # Design
 This project consists of a React frontend and an Express backend.

+# What to expect in the future
+- The addition of a regularization term to prevent overfitting
+- Comparison with a convolutional neural network

 # Setup
 ## Download datasets